 Please, mind this is NOT the same for the packages stored on internal Gitlab or in private GitHub repos.
 After all those packages are not published on GitHub for a reason.

-What is usually allowed but we want you to discuss with us before
+What is usually allowed but we want you to discuss it with us before

 Working on a no-profit closed/non-free personal project that has public exposition

-- Nobody can mistakenly think you are not a Sparkfabrik's employee (or you work as a contractor when you are not)
+- Nobody can mistakenly think you are not a SparkFabrik employee (or you work as a contractor when you are not)

-- You are not going to accidentally use code which is still undisclosed by Sparkfabrik or (worse) that's been produced for a customer who holds full rights on it
+- You are not going to accidentally use code that is still undisclosed by SparkFabrik or (worse) that's been produced for a customer who holds full rights to it